History of ballooning: Premodern and unmanned balloons

 Unmanned hot air balloons are popular in Chinese history.
 Zhuge Liang of the Shu Han kingdom, in the Three Kingdoms era (c.
 AD 220–280) used airborne lanterns for military signaling.
-These lanterns are known Chinese lanterns or Kongming lanterns (孔明灯).
+These lanterns are known as Chinese lanterns or Kongming lanterns (孔明灯).

 While there is no direct documentary or archaeological evidence of any manned or unmanned flights prior to those discussed below occurred using these methods, Ege notes an indirect report of evidence that the Chinese "solved the problem of aerial navigation" using balloons, hundreds of years before the 18th century.
 The Mongolian army studied Kongming lanterns from China and used them in the Battle of Legnica during the Mongol invasion of Poland.
 This is the first time ballooning was known in the western world.

 The first documented balloon flight in Europe was by the Brazilian-Portuguese priest Bartolomeu de Gusmão.
 On 8 August 1709, in Lisbon, Bartolomeu de Gusmão managed to lift a small balloon made of paper full of hot air about four meters in front of king John V and the Portuguese court.
 He also claimed to have built a balloon named Passarola (Big bird) and attempted to lift himself from Saint George Castle in Lisbon, landing about one kilometre away.
-However the claim of this feat remains uncertain, even though there is record of this flight in the source used by the FAI the exact distance and conditions of the flight are not confirmed.
+However the claim of this feat remains uncertain, even though there is record of this flight in the source used by the FAI (World Air Sports Federation) the exact distance and conditions of the flight are not confirmed.